nervosnetwork/docs/docs/basic-concepts/states-tokens.md

 > It is also possible to pay transaction fee with other kinds of tokens (UDTs) as long as a miner accepts them.

+Given the fixed issuance curve of CKBytes and [Nervos DAO](https://github.com/nervosnetwork/rfcs/blob/2aa14e142397570778f300468de2bb427e485507/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md), the token dynamics of CKBytes is similar to Bitcoin, which makes CKBytes a store of value.

 For more information about the token economic design of the CKByte token, please refer [RFC 0015-Cryptoeconomics](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md).

 ## User Defined Token (UDT)